 Page

 Prospectus Supplement Summary S-1

 Risk Factors S-6

 Special Note Regarding Forward-Looking Statements S-24

 Use of Proceeds S-26

 Dilution S-27

 Price Range of Common Stock S-28

 Dividend Policy S-28

 Underwriting S-29

 Legal Matters S-31

 Experts S-31

 Incorporation by Reference S-31

 Prospectus

 Page

 About this Prospectus 1

 Where You Can Find More Information 1

 Incorporation by Reference 2

 Use of Proceeds 3

 Description of Capital Stock 3

-Legal Matters 1 2 3 3 5 5
+Legal Matters 5

 Experts 5

 This document is in two parts.
 The first part is this prospectus supplement, which describes the specific terms of this common stock offering and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into the prospectus.
 The second part, the accompanying prospectus, gives more general information, some of which does not apply to this offering.
 If the description of the offering varies between this prospectus supplement and the accompanying prospectus, you should rely on the information contained in this prospectus supplement.
 However, if any statement in one of these documents is inconsistent with a statement in another document having a later date-for example, a document incorporated by reference in this prospectus supplement or the accompanying prospectus-the statement in the document having the later date modifies or supersedes the earlier statement.
-You should rely only on the information contained in or incorporated by reference into this prospectus supplement or contained in or incorporated by reference into the accompanying prospectus to which we have referred you.
+You should rely only on the information contained in or incorporated by reference into the accompanying prospectus to which we have referred you.
 We have not authorized anyone to provide you with information that is different.
-The information contained in, or incorporated by reference into, the accompanying prospectus is accurate only as of the respective dates thereof, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or of any sale of common stock.
-It is important for you to read and consider all information contained in this prospectus supplement and the accompanying prospectus, including the documents incorporated by reference herein and therein, in making your investment decision.
-You should also read and consider the information in the documents to which we have referred you under the captions "Incorporation by Reference" in this prospectus supplement and "Where You Can Find More Information" and "Incorporation by Reference" in the accompanying prospectus.
+The information contained in, or incorporated by reference into, the accompanying prospectus or of any sale of common stock.
+It is important for you to read and consider all information contained in this prospectus supplement and the accompanying prospectus, including the documents incorporated by reference into the accompanying prospectus or of any sale of common stock.
+It is important for you to read and consider all information contained in the accompanying prospectus supplement and "Where You Can Find More Information" and "Incorporation by Reference" in this prospectus supplement and "Where You Can Find More Information" and "Incorporation by Reference" in the accompanying prospectus supplement and "Where You Can Find More Information" and "Incorporation by Reference" in the accompanying prospectus supplement and "Where You Can Find More Information" and "Incorporatio